alpha-dragon-org/.github/profile/ReadMe.md

 Dragon is open sourced at release.
 The goal is to develop all potential analyses on a token that traders will find useful in the trenches.

-The release has been divided into four modules that are specifically focused on the MEV activity and holder distributions of a token.
-These analyses are on **Bundles, Snipers, Clusters, and Fundamental Security**.
-Future modules will analyze other types of MEV, different holder distributions, or explore token data not yet categorized.
+The release has been divided into modules that are specifically focused on the MEV activity and holder distributions of a token.
+These analyses are **Bundles, Snipers, Clusters, and Fundamental Security**.
+Future modules will analyze other types of MEV, different holder distributions, and explore token data we haven't thought about yet.

-Please consider joining the project by contributing to one of the bounties below.
-Community proposals for future modules and categories coming soon.
+Please consider joining the project by contributing to one of its bounties below.
+Community proposals for future modules and categories are coming soon.

 ![Screenshot 2025-04-23 at 2 24 34 PM](https://github.com/user-attachments/assets/964752fe-c22d-4d18-aa41-b837014b3314)